Semi-Local Exchange-Correlation Approximations in Density Functional Theory: A Dive into DFT

 where $\eta \to 0^+$ and $I(N) = - \left( \partial {\cal E} / \partial {M} \right){\vert}_{N-1 < {M} <N}$ and $A(N) = - \left( \partial {\cal E} / \partial {M} \right){\vert}_{N < {M} <N+1}$.
 As a result,

 where

 and the famous derivative discontinuity term is

-Notice that because the number of electrons can vary when referring to variations of the ensemble $n$, the functional derivatives of the ensemble functional with respect to $n$ are fully determined: if the effective potential changes by a constant, this change will be captured.~\footnote{In regular KS-DFT, the variations of the density are constraint to a fixed particle number, $\mint{r}\;\delta n(\br) = 0$.
+Notice that the number of electrons can vary when referring to variations of the ensemble $n$.
+Because of this, the functional derivatives of the ensemble functional with respect to $n$ are fully determined: if the effective potential changes by a constant, this change will be captured.~\footnote{In regular KS-DFT, the variations of the density are constraint to a fixed particle number, $\mint{r}\;\delta n(\br) = 0$.
 It follows that $v_\xc$ can be determined only up to an arbitrary constant.
 The value of this constant does not affect the calculation of the total energy and of the density.}

-Importantly, it can be shown that in the generalized KS approach~\cite{Seidl1996:3764,Perdew2017:2801}
+Importantly, it can be shown that in the generalized KS approach\cite{Seidl1996:3764,Kronik2012:JCTC:1515}

-avoiding the need for \cref{eq:Dxc}, making the evaluation of the fundament gap both intuitive and computationally straightforward.
+avoiding the need for \cref{eq:Dxc}, making the evaluation of the fundamental gap both intuitive and computationally straightforward.
+We stress, however, that \cref{eq:Dxc-GKS} is not a property of every generalized KS scheme.
+It holds for those constructions in which the orbital-dependent (non-multiplicative) part of the potential absorbs the derivative discontinuity, so that the residual multiplicative xc potential stays continuous across integer particle numbers.
+For GKS schemes that do not meet this condition, a discontinuity contribution analogous to \cref{eq:Dxc} survives (see also \cref{eq:Eg-EDFT2}), and \cref{eq:Dxc-GKS} no longer holds.
 Clearly, the usefulness of \cref{eq:Dxc-GKS} is bound to the ability of the approximation employed to capture most of the discontinuity of the derivatives.\cite{Marques2011:035119,Perdew2017:2801}

 When standard LDA or GGA functionals are applied directly to ensemble densities in \cref{eq:Dxc}, they yield a vanishing $\Delta_\xc$, leading to the well-known band gap problem of DFT.
 While these functional forms can be extended to ensemble DFT,\cite{Kraisler2013:126403} the fundamental issue persists: ensemble-LDA and ensemble-GGA still produce vanishing $\Delta_\xc$ for infinite systems.\cite{Kraisler2014:18A540} Orbital-dependent functionals---including exact exchange and $\tau$-dependent MGGAs\cite{Sun2015:PRL:36402, Lebeda2024:136402}---can yield finite $\Delta_\xc$ values even in extended systems.\cite{Gruning2006:154108, Gruning2006:161103, Yang2016:205205} It is also worth mentioning that multiplicative potentials leading to finite $\Delta_\xc$ in extended systems can be modeled.
 For example, the GLLB-SC functional\cite{Kuisma2010:115106} leads to realistic values of $\Delta_\xc$ both for materials\cite{Kuisma2010:115106, Castelli2012:5814, Tran2018:023802} and artificial low-dimensional systems,\cite{Guandalini2-19:125140, Guandalini2021:085110} via adaptation of the model potential.